 The truth is it’s impossible not to take advantage of the incredible summer fruits in Chile, juicy and with a sweetness that I have rarely found anywhere else.
 These wine-based punches are delicious and are frequently enjoyed with Sunday lunch.

 Fruit is very cheap in Chile; many can access fruit trees in their backyards.
-I grew up in a house with avocados, cherries, peaches, walnuts, and apricots trees… so spoiled!
+I grew up with avocados, cherries, peaches, walnuts, and apricot trees.
+I was so spoiled!

-The great month to visit Chile is March, the end of the summer there and harvest time, perfect to visit the many wine regions.
+The great month to visit Chile is March, the end of summer and harvest time, which is perfect for seeing the many wine regions.
 Colchagua is my favorite, but any is worthy.

-What varieties of red wines are suitable in Borgoña?
+What varieties of red wines are suitable for Borgoña?

 I like using moderated-price Chilean red wines, especially Pinot Noir, Carmenere, and Merlot.
 If you find Pipeño, an old-fashioned grape, it also works well.